 Mr. Gal sits on the firm’s global Financial Oversight and Audit Committee.

-Chambers UK cited sources describing Mr. Gal as “a superb advocate and a terrific tactician” who “is an absolute pleasure to work with and a creative and fast thinker,” and he was named in Who’s Who Legal: Arbitration 2021 as a Global Leader.
+Chambers UK cited sources describing Mr. Gal as “a superb advocate and a terrific tactician” who “is an absolute pleasure to work with and a creative and fast thinker.”
+He also was named to The Legal 500’s inaugural U.K. Private Practice Arbitration Powerlist in 2022 and named in Who’s Who Legal: Arbitration 2021 as a Global Leader.
 Additionally, he has repeatedly been named to Best Lawyers in the UK and was included in Lawdragon’s inaugural Global Litigation 500 list in 2021.
 Mr. Gal was named one of the 45 top international arbitration counsel worldwide under the age of 45 by Global Arbitration Review in August 2011.
 Mr. Gal has twice been part of arbitration teams that won Legal Business’ International Arbitration Team of the Year award.

 - one of the world’s largest construction groups in a several hundred-million-dollar ICC arbitration proceeding concerning the termination of a hydropower project in the Caucasus;